 - Fill out the form and attach the PDF downloaded in step 1.

 - Make sure to select the option “To have a claim released (attach license)”.

 - Provide a kind explanation of the situation, stating that you purchased the royalty-free music and have permission to use it.

 - Wait for the claim to be released.

 If the claimant is not AdRev, find their website and contact them in the same way (providing proof of the license).

 This is a last resort and will hopefully never need to happen.
-If for some reason, they still refuse, please email me at email@example.com.
+If for some reason, they still refuse, please email me at firstname.lastname@example.org.
 I will do my best to help you, but please be advised that it is up to the other party to release the claim.
 I do everything I can to prevent this from happening, but it is unfortunately one of the risks of using royalty-free music.

 Note: Please only email me if you are a customer using music legally obtained from this website.
 I can’t help you if you are using music obtained elsewhere.